 Spell out exactly how you'll handle their scope.
 Add sample maintenance schedules, your planned tech numbers, and coverage for peak seasons or busy periods.
 Property managers want proof of real operational efficiency.

-If bidding for larger commercial or infrastructure work, explicitly reference familiarity with relevant contract standards—JCT Design and Build 2016, ACA PPC2000, FIDIC Red/Yellow Books, NEC4 ECC.
+If bidding for larger commercial or infrastructure work, explicitly reference familiarity with relevant contract standards, JCT Design and Build 2016, ACA PPC2000, FIDIC Red/Yellow Books, and NEC4 ECC.
 This signals professionalism and reduces client risk.

 Clearly outline why your business is the best fit: